#casestudy

 NASA JPL

-I spent a year on NASA-JPL's Europa Clipper mission as a user experience designer, developing software for the world's leading planetary scientists and engineers.
+I was privileged enough to spend a year on NASA-JPL's Europa Clipper mission as a user experience design intern, designing software for the world's leading planetary scientists and engineers.

-I spent a year on NASA-JPL's Europa Clipper mission as a user experience designer, developing software for the world's leading planetary scientists and engineers.
+I was privileged enough to spend a year on NASA-JPL's Europa Clipper mission as a user experience design intern, designing software for the world's leading planetary scientists and engineers.

-I spent a year on NASA-JPL's Europa Clipper mission as a user experience designer, developing software for the world's leading planetary scientists and engineers.
+I was privileged enough to spend a year on NASA-JPL's Europa Clipper mission as a user experience design intern, designing software for the world's leading planetary scientists and engineers.

-I spent a year on NASA-JPL's Europa Clipper mission as a user experience designer, developing software for the world's leading planetary scientists and engineers.
+I was privileged enough to spend a year on NASA-JPL's Europa Clipper mission as a user experience design intern, designing software for the world's leading planetary scientists and engineers.

-I spent a year on NASA-JPL's Europa Clipper mission as a user experience designer, developing software for the world's leading planetary scientists and engineers.
+I was privileged enough to spend a year on NASA-JPL's Europa Clipper mission as a user experience design intern, designing software for the world's leading planetary scientists and engineers.

 Primary Role